 18″ New York Pie, half meatball, half pepperoni being fired

 Our second oven is a PizzaMaster 943 which is the Lamborghini of pizza ovens.
 It offers us the controls that a gas oven could not have with temperatures that you only find in a wood or coal burning oven.
 We just installed it on March 15th, 2018 and are learning how to harness so much power.
 This is our 4th deck oven in 3 year- each more powerful than the last.

 Below, you will see a calzone that is nearly 3 feet wide.
 Ever seen one like it?
 Me neither.

-To give you some perspective on the size of this oven, that’s Antonio putting a large pie in.
+To give you some perspective on the size of our brick oven oven, that’s Antonio putting an 18″ large pie in.

 Below is a Sicilian white pie with fresh mozzarella, ricotta cheese, black olives, bell peppers and plenty of garlic.